sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 #### 4.3.2.
 Card-level ENI pair placement

 How to place the ENIs is critical for defining the impact radius.
 Currently, we are going with card level pairing.
+It works as below:

 * Whenever we want to move the ENI, all ENIs on the card will always be moved together.
 (See "[ENI migration](#95-eni-migration)" for more details.)
 * When one card fails, all ENIs on that card will failover to the paired card.
 * Different DPUs on the same switch can be paired with any other DPU on any other switches.

 This allows us to spread the load to all switches.
 And taking down a switch will not cause traffic to be shifted to another single switch, as it can be spread on multiple DPUs in the T1 set.

-To clarify on ENI pair placement a bit more, here are a few rules that always apply no matter how we place the pairs:

-* ENI pair placement doesn’t affect the physical network topology for each ENI:
-  * Each ENI will still be served by a pair of DPUs, which shares the same DP VIP for getting the traffic for this ENI.
-  * One of the DPUs will be active one handling the traffic for the ENI, and the flow will be replicated to the other one as standby.
-  * Traffic forwarding is based on the ENI level forwarding rule on NPU side, so all ENIs in the same Tire-1 switch set can share the same data path VIP.
-* It doesn’t affect the HA failover scope, which is on ENI level.
-Please see "[ENI-level HA scope](#62-eni-level-ha-scope)" section below.

 <p align="center"><img alt="ENI pair placement" src="./images/eni-pair-placement.svg"></p>